aytekinyaliz/ylz-xyz-infra/README.md

 ## Current Topology

 - Create 1 project in Firebase:
   We are using Google Cloud Firebase technology for Database, Storage and Authentication.

-  * Create service accounts and generate private key (ideally these credentials should be stored in secrets and injected into environment variables via CI pipeline.
-At the moment they are stored in .env files in the repo for demo purposes).
-  * Create Cloud Firestore for each project (eur3 (europe-west))
+All the backend services are using the service account at the moment.
+- All of the services are hosted on GCP and the public url for the UI is: http://35.198.97.150.

 ## How to run locally (needs Node.js)